dhrubo55/personal-blog/content/posts/day99.md

 ```

 Total blocking time: ~10ms per request.
 With platform threads, this ties up a thread for 10ms.
 With virtual threads, the carrier thread stays free.
 The virtual thread unmounts at each blocking call.
 Other virtual threads run.

-Sequential code.
-Easy to read.
-Easy to debug.
-Easy to maintain.
-Virtual threads made this possible at scale.

 ### When to Use Event Loops